What Is The Abbreviation For Liters? Discover The Truth!

 Sometimes you aren't dealing with whole liters.
 You're dealing with milliliters (mL).
 The same rules apply here.
 You can use "ml" or "mL".
 Again, the uppercase "L" is preferred in scientific contexts to avoid confusion with the number "1".

-When you're converting, remember that 1,000 mL equals 1 L. Practically speaking, when writing these out in a document, consistency is key.
-Here's the thing — if you start with "mL" in the first paragraph, don't switch to "ml" in the third.
+When you're converting, remember that 1,000 mL equals 1 L. Worth adding: if you start with "mL" in the first paragraph, don't switch to "ml" in the third.
+Plus, when writing these out in a document, consistency is key.
 Pick a lane and stay in it.

 Common Mistakes / What Most People Get Wrong